No fees unless we win

 Dog bites, unfortunately, cause the most catastrophic injuries in children, often resulting in permanent scarring and nerve damage.
 While most family pets are friendly, the canine mouth is structured for puncture wounds and tearing, which can cause extensive tissue damage in an extremely short period of time.
 If you or a loved one has been injured in a dog attack, you should follow up with a physician as often as necessary in order to obtain the appropriate referrals for treatment.
 Oftentimes, the full extent of scarring and other permanent or residual injuries cannot be determined for six months or more.

 The Dog Bite Attorneys at the Noll Law Office would be happy to discuss the filing of a claim on your behalf.
-Our lawyers are experienced in filing dog bite claims.
+Our Dog Bite lawyers are experienced in filing any kind of dog bite claims.
 At our free initial consultation, our personal injury attorneys will discuss the circumstances surrounding the injury as well as the potential value of your case.
 We will give you an honest, no strings attached assessment of your case.
 Please feel free to contact us at (217) 414-8889 to set up an appointment with one of our experienced Dog Bite Lawyers today.

 There are multiple types of actions that can be filed.
-Common questions about dog bite suits include:
+Common questions about severe dog bite suits include:

 - What kind of lawsuits should I file?